Jonathhhan/ofxVlc4Player/README.md

 Inspired by: https://github.com/jnakanojp/ofxVLCVideoPlayer

 Binds libvlc 4.
 The lib is only included for Windows yet, but the addon should work for Linux / OSX too (with the compiled lib).

+The example depends on the ofxProjectM addon: https://github.com/Jonathhhan/ofxProjectM